0x4b1t/0x4B1T.github.io/src/content/docs/writeups/ps-race-condition-1.md

 ---
-title : Lab 1 - Limit overrun race conditions
+title : "Lab 1 - Limit overrun race conditions"
 ---

 The Application is Vulnerable to Race Condition and to complete the lab we need to buy the `Lightweight "l33t" Leather Jacket` at the lowest price.